 Wondering what a word means?
 We've got that covered too.

-We try to keep the jargon to zero but there are words that you will need to know the meaning of.
+We try to keep the jargon to zero, but there are words that you will need to know their meaning.
 Did you know the word "mortgage" means "death pledge" in Old French?!
 Spooky.
-Anyway use below to find words that you may not understand the meaning of.
+Anyway, use below to find words you may not know the meaning of.
 We got you.

 Financial Conduct Authority (FCA)